-Benign prostatic obstruction (BPO) due to histologic benign prostatic hyperplasia contributes to significant lower urinary tract symptoms among aging men.
-By the seventh decade of life, such voiding symptoms affect nearly 75% of men.
-Historically, surgical treatment, either transurethral resection of the prostate (TURP) or simple open prostatectomy, was the treatment of choice.
-Since the early 1990s, medical therapy for BPO has been indicated as first line treatment for men with moderate to severe symptoms.
-However, surgical treatment remains the standard of care among patients for whom medical therapy is ineffective, who are unwilling to try medical therapy and those with complications due to BPO.
-While TURP remains the gold standard therapy, recent data have shown that endoscopic laser prostatectomy (photovaporization and enucleation) may confer similar outcomes with lower rates of complications and overall costs.
+Benign prostatic obstruction (BPO) due to histological benign prostatic hyperplasia contributes to significant lower urinary tract symptoms among aging men.
+By the seventh decade of life, such voiding symptoms affect nearly 75% of men.^{1,2} Historically, surgical treatment, either transurethral resection of the prostate (TURP) or simple open prostatectomy, was the treatment of choice.
+Since the early 1990s, medical therapy for BPO has been indicated as first-line treatment for men with moderate to severe symptoms.^{3,4} However, surgical treatment remains the standard of care among patients for whom medical therapy is ineffective, who are unwilling to try medical therapy, and those with complications due to BPO.3 While TURP remains the gold standard therapy,3 recent data have shown that endoscopic laser prostatectomy (photovaporization and enucleation) may confer similar outcomes with lower rates of complications^{5,6} and overall costs.7

-We sought to assess trends in the surgical management of benign prostatic obstruction (BPO) utilizing population-level data from the Province of Ontario, a jurisdiction with a single payer health care system capturing a population in excess of 13 million.
+We sought to assess trends in the surgical management of BPO using population-level data from the province of Ontario, a jurisdiction with a single-payer healthcare system capturing a population in excess of 13 million.